Distance: 2.9km

 It starts out as an easy meander following a man-made watercourse on a gently sloping up.
 I’d decided on the upwards direction in an attempt to keep warm in the cold, (as well as because that would leave me next to a cafe when I finished).

-Given the recent persistent wet weather, there were a few places where what are (probably) normally small trickles run over the path.
-I was ok because I was wearing wellies, but even without, the paving slabs had been placed so that you would have been able to walk up without getting your feet that wet.
-One of the streams I passed was warm to the touch, but all the rainwater had diluted it so that it was no longer that hot.
+After persistent wet weather, there were a few places where water runs run over the path.
+You needn’t worry about getting wet feet though because paving slabs have been placed so that you would have been able to walk up without walking in the water.
+On one visit, one of the streams I passed was warm to the touch, but all the rainwater had diluted it so that it was no longer that hot.

 The slope on the left stretches up above the path, and the right drops down towards the noisy Lengshuikeng creek.
 As the steps start to get a little steeper, the water turns white from all the little cascades and small channels that it’s forced through.